 - Automation helps to free up time for the field executives or technicians.
 It also goes far to help remove most of the essential daily tasks in the workflow, to be back on track again.

 - Elasticity in the workforce is an attribute needed in 2020, in light of the unpredictable availability of resources in general.

 - Access to information is essential, either to use remote service delivery or for the technician at the service delivery point.

 - Other ways to improve service delivery are involving a call-center service, digital engagement tools, knowledge management, and even self-service.
 Many options depend on cost factors and the nature of the issue.

 Digitization gives increasing in-built capabilities in data collection that can be sent to service teams via a customized mobile app, when connected, even in real-time, by a versatile service management software.
 The field service technician is thus equipped with all necessary info, like customer profile, history of service, etc., all valuable to deliver a better service for the customer point remotely or when scheduled as per restrictions as per post-pandemic state of affairs.

 Remote Engagement & Limiting Visits.

-Remote diagnostics through voice or video sessions is now preferred.
-A virtual presence of the service technician via video or voice delivered via software resources, help limit visits but supports the non-site experience and a customer centric management.
+Remote diagnostics through voice or video sessions are now preferred.
+A virtual presence of the service technician via video or voice delivered via software resources, help limit visits but supports the on-site experience and customer-centric management.

-Automated solutions aim to deliver service experience on site, while managing social distance.
-It can minimise visits by selecting the right technician to attend a complaint.
+Automated solutions aim to deliver service experience on-site while managing social distance.
+It can minimize visits by selecting the right technician to attend to a complaint.
 Automated arrival notifications help customers to be at the point of service at a fixed time to help reduce points of human contact.

 Remote First Approach as Default.